Farmer-Pete/LinuxLefty-Content/content/resume.md

 <p class="muted">January 2003 - November 2004</p>

 I was given sole responsibility to automate the manufacturing, functional, and stress testing of a PON (Passive Optical Network) and ONT (Optical Network Terminator) product line.
-I achieved Automation using TCL, TK, Expect, and PHP resulting in over 15,000 lines of combined code.
+I achieved automation using TCL, TK, Expect, and PHP resulting in over 15,000 lines of combined code.

 ### **Junior Test Engineer** at **Advanced Switching Communications**